Stacey Surveys Ltd

 there are changes to the number of parts used for separate occupation and these changes involve providing or extending fixed heating, air conditioning or mechanical ventilation systems

-If you are due to rent or sell a commercial property, then you are legally obliged to get an EPC report produced.
-This law has been in place since 1st October 2008, all non-domestic buildings on construction, sale and rent, have been required to have a commercial Energy Performance Certificate EPC and a Recommendation Report, this includes all commercial properties in Cardiff, including all types of shops and offices.
+If you are due to rent or sell a commercial property in Cardiff, then you are legally obliged to get a commercial EPC report produced.
+This law has been in place since 1st October 2008, all non-domestic buildings on construction, sale and rent in Cardiff, have been required to have a commercial Energy Performance Certificate EPC and a Recommendation Report, this includes all commercial properties in Cardiff, including all types of shops and offices.

 The history of Cardiff in Wales is long and varied, and as a result there is a diverse stock of buildings across the city.
 The town grew rapidly from the 1830s onwards, when the Marquess of Bute built a dock, which eventually linked to the Taff Vale Railway.
 Cardiff became the main port for exports of coal from Rhondda, and Rhymney valleys.
 Cardiff had overtaken both Merthyr and Swansea to become the largest town in Wales.
 Behind the docks rose the vast array of Commercial buildings ,

-A sub-standard property is any property that falls below an E rating.
-Where a property falls below this rating, the recommendation report that was produced with the EPC, should be used to see how the buildings energy rating can be improved.
-The last section in the report 'other recommendations selected by the energy assessor', should give detailed improvement measures that you can use to improve the energy rating of the property.
+A sub-standard property in Cardiff is any property that falls below a commercial EPC rating of E. Where a property falls below this rating, the recommendation report that was produced with the commercial EPC, should be used to see how the buildings energy rating can be improved.
+The last section in the report 'other recommendations selected by the energy assessor', should give detailed improvement measures that you can use to improve the energy rating of the Cardiff commercial property.

-Non-domestic minimum energy efficiency standards MEES will be introduced in a phased manner, with triggers from 1 April 2018, and a backstop date on 1 April 2023.
-From 1 April 2018 landlords must not let any such sub-standard non-domestic property to new tenants, or renew or extend an existing tenancy agreement with existing tenants.
+Non-domestic minimum energy efficiency standards MEES was introduced in a phased manner, with triggers from 1 April 2018, and a backstop date on 1 April 2023.
+As of 1st April 2018 landlords in Cardiff must not let any such sub-standard non-domestic property to new tenants, or renew or extend an existing tenancy agreement with existing tenants.